 All the steps lead to clearly measuring people, process, and technology data which pave the way for making data-driven decisions.

 Knowing the true cost of running your organization starts with taking a full inventory.
-Without this, you’re at risk of overlooking details that may seem harmless but can turn out to be detrimental to the success of your organization.
+Without this, you're at risk of overlooking details that may seem harmless but can turn out to be detrimental to the success of your organization.
 Learn about how an HRMS Analyst can easily take on all of these tasks, in our article here.